irfanshahmayeen/GR-08-CSE-445-Machine-Learnling-Stop-Sign-Detection-In-The-Street-/README.md

 ## Future Enhancements
 - Improve model accuracy with better datasets and hyperparameter tuning.
-- Deploy the model on edge devices (Raspberry Pi, Jetson Nano, etc.).
+- Identify the best model for real-world use.
 - Optimize inference speed for real-time applications.

 ## Contributors